parrt/msds692/hw/recommender.md

 All output goes into `server.log`, even after you log out.
 The `-D` means put the server in daemon mode, which runs the background.
 During development, it's a good idea to not use that `-D` option so that error messages come to the standard output.

 Don't forget to open up port 5000 in the firewall for the server so that the outside world can access it.
 Make sure that you test from your laptop!
+If you go to `http://52.8.56.222:5000/` in your browser, you should see the main list of articles.

 Make sure the `IP.txt` file as the **public** IP address of your server with `:5000` on the line by itself, such as `54.198.43.135:5000`!

 ## Deliverables